MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-control-statements.md

 #### Programming conventions

-When you use a case statement, indent the value sets by two character spaces.
+When you use a case statement, indent the value sets by four character spaces.
 If you have two or more value sets on the same line, then separate them by commas without spaces.
 The last value set on a line is immediately followed by a colon without a preceding space.
-The action starts on the line after the value set and is further indented by two character spaces.
+The action starts on the line after the value set and is further indented by four character spaces.
 If there is a begin, then it should be put on a separate line unless it follows else.
 If a begin follows an else, then it should be on the same line as else.

 If there are more than two alternatives, use a case statement.
 Otherwise, use an if-then-else statement.